cmaneu/thanksgiving/README.md

 | Database | SQL Server |
 | Worker | .NET Worker  |
 | Admin CLI | .NET single-file executable Console app |

+## Installation

+This section will be completed soon.
+A docker image and docker-compose files will be provided.

+## Support

+Support is community-based.
+See the [SUPPORT](SUPPORT.md) file for more information.

+## Roadmap

+You can see the [roadmap here](https://github.com/users/cmaneu/projects/4).

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Project status

+This project is under heavy development.
+It's not ready for production yet.